gptsarthak/DigitsClassifier/README.md

 A Digits Classifier made using only Numpy.
-Deep Learning / Computer Vision project Learnt basics of Neural Networks and Numpy use
+Used MNIST Dataset Deep Learning / Computer Vision project.
+Learnt basics of Neural Networks and Numpy.